EricLiChH/V-DMPF/README.md

 DMPF is a cryptographic primitive that enables secure function evaluation at multiple input points.
 This implementation uses the "big state" approach, which optimizes performance by maintaining larger state, particularly suitable for batch operations.

-VDPF (Verified Distributed Point Function) that extends the standard DPF with verification capabilities.
-It allows parties to verify the correctness of DPF evaluations without revealing the underlying function or input data.
+VDMPF (Verified Distributed Multiple Points Function) that extends the standard DMPF with verification capabilities.
+It allows parties to verify the correctness of DMPF evaluations without revealing the underlying function or input data.
 The verification is achieved through cryptographic commitments and zero-knowledge proof techniques.

 ## Key Features